-Inspected by: Glenn Anderson, Lonnie Duke, Angel Santiago, Gene Claire, Loren zo Lujan Date: Jan 11-12, 2018 Company or Organization: AFCEC and CH2M Date of Inspection: Jan 11 2018 Inspector the entire site?
-(Yes No): If not, why not?: Inspection Item Yes/No/NA Summary of Inspection Is there construction occurring at the site?
-No Is there evidence of excavation or soil disturbance? (look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) No Check condition of monitoring wells onsite?
-Small dripat Ewplxz9 (look for damage or excessive wear to the wellhead box; can you access the well; are there any pieces/parts missing, etc.) ves Small dripat EWP1XZ9 (See note below) Are the monitoring well boxes locked? yes Are the bollards still in place and protecting the monitoring wells?
-Yes Any evidence suggesting a change in land use?
-1- (no residential use permitted; are there unknown operations occurring) No. Is there any condition observed during this site inspection not cover if yes, please explain: EWØL X29 Small drip NA = not applicable Drip repaired 1/15/2018 I certify that the conditions of Site SS029 on the inspection date we d at an
+Inspected by: CH2M & AFCEC Date: Jan 29 2019 Company or Organization: Date of Inspection: Jan 29 20 19 4 nspector walked the entire site?
+(Yes No): If not, why not?: Inspection Item Yes/No/NA Summary of Inspection s there construction occurring at the site?
+No Is there evidence of excavation or soil disturbance? (look for soil piles, equipment, boundary markers, distressed vegetation, vehicle tracks, etc.) No Check condition of monitoring wells onsite? (look for damage or excessive wear to the wellhead box; can you access the well; are there any pieces/parts missing, etc.) yes good Condition Are the bollards still in place and protecting the monitoring wells?
+Yes J Any evidence suggesting a change in land use?
+1 (no residential use permitted; are there unknown operations occurring) yes Is there any condition observed during this site inspection not cover ered above that needs attention?
+(Yes/No) If yes, please explain: NA = not applicable I certify that the conditions of Site FT004 on the ipspection date w vere as reported d above.